-It stretches a person beyond that which they thought they could ever endure.
+This stretches a person beyond that which they thought they could ever endure.

 There is a trying to make sense of a life situation that is quite simply nonsensical.

 We wonder where God is in the middle of this deep despair?
-I feel his presence, and have clung to my relationship with Jesus, as a drowning woman to a life preserver when the mighty waves threaten to pull me under time and again.
+I feel his presence, and have clung to my relationship with Jesus as a drowning woman to a life preserver when the mighty waves threaten to pull me under time and again.

 My friend Jeri, and I plan to bring canvasses and paint up by her graveside today.
-We will bring a blanket, and a picnic, and snacks, because snacks are always a comfort, and possibly listen to some tunes too.
+We will bring a blanket, and a picnic, and snacks, because snacks are always a comfort, and we will possibly listen to some tunes too.

 The setting there with Longs Peak in the background has become one of my favorite landscapes.

-Open rolling fields turning golden yellow, and ripe for harvest, occasional trees as exclamation points on the perimeter of the land.
+Open rolling fields turning golden yellow, and ripe for harvest, trees as exclamation points on the perimeter of the land.

 Fall is harvest season.
 It’s the season of gratitude and Thanksgiving.
-Family get togethers and sharing of sumptuous meals, celebrations of life affirming we are still here, and we need one another, ever more now as we remember dear and loved people that have gone from our lives.
+Family get togethers and sharing of sumptuous meals, celebrations of life, affirming we are still here, and we need one another, ever more now as we remember dear and loved people that have gone from our lives.

 Our community needs each of us to be whole and still come together.. each needing the other, and affirming each other.

 I was reminded by my friend Val, up in Crested Butte, that the huge grove of aspen trees there are one giant organism living and interconnected with one another to sustain life.